musayuksel/ts-express-app/README.md

 ```

 This approach allows us to test the operation in isolation and focus solely on its business logic.
 By mocking the dependencies of the `createMessageOperation` function, we eliminate the need for **complex setups** and **external dependencies**.
 This leads to faster and more reliable tests.
-Additionally, it provides control over the behavior of the dependencies, reduces test flakiness, and enables faster feedback loops during the development process.
+Additionally, it provides control over the behavior of the dependencies and enables faster feedback loops during the development.

 ## Section 3: Building the Database